SalesConnection/Caction-Support/docs/Import_Asset.md

      <img src="img/Import_Asset_Step_5b.png" alt="Import Asset Step 5b">
    </p><br>

-6. Fill out the details of the asset.<br>
+6. Fill out the details of the new Asset.
+Available column fields may differ depending on your company’s system setup.<br>
    a.
-The detials indlude:<br>
+The details include:<br>
       - Serial No<br>
       - Status<br>
       - Warranty<br>